 As another example, suppose you are a small business owner and have hired a new worker named Bryan.
 You need to provide written documentation of asking Bryan to fill out a set of forms that are required by law.
-Should you send an e-mail to Bryan's home the night before he starts work, welcoming him aboard and attaching links to Revenue Canada's TD1 forms?
+Should you send an e-mail to Bryan's home the night before he starts work, welcoming him aboard and attaching links to IRS form W-4 and Homeland Security form I-9?
 Or should you wait until he has been at work for a couple of hours, then bring him the forms in hard copy along with a printed memo stating that he needs to fill them out?
-There are no right or wrong answers, but you will use your judgement, being aware that these nonverbal expressions are part of the message that gets communicated along with your words.
+There are no right or wrong answers, but you will use your judgment, being aware that these nonverbal expressions are part of the message that gets communicated along with your words.